tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 TypeError: 'FastaParser' object is not iterable
 ```

-Okay, so we need a test to make sure that the class iterable.
+Okay, so we need a test to make sure that the class is iterable.

 [abfdeee ``tests/test.py``](https://github.com/tjelvar-olsson/tinyfasta/blob/abfdeeea35fe5c5143a1a4831a1ce4d7523b3515/tests/tests.py)